 Of course, it’s also a matter of asking the right questions.
 Unless you’re going to ask about what specific questions to expect during the interview, employers will be more than happy to answer queries like:

-It might sound like an embarrassing question, but it’s not.
+It might sound like an embarrassing question to ask an employer before an interview, but it’s not.
 Some companies may not show up on Google Maps for a number of reasons.
 And even if they do, Maps won’t tell you things like where you can park in the building premises or whether the building is in a high-security area.
 If you show an employer that you’re serious about making it to the interview on time, they’ll probably think you’re serious about getting the job, too.

 Sample Message: “Thank you for the invitation.
 I look forward to meeting the team on [insert interview date here].
 May I know what floor your office is/where I can park/which building should I visit in X complex?
 I’d love to prepare for my visit in advance.”

 Some employers specify a dress code in their interview invitation, while others don’t.
 If your potential employer is the latter, don’t be afraid to clarify.
 Unless you’ve personally visited the company premises before, you may not know what employees wear on a daily basis.
 If you’re interviewing for a traditional business role with an elite firm, a suit would be the obvious choice.
-But if the company is more lax and signs point to a casual dress atmosphere, it may be appropriate to ask about the dress code.
+But if the company is more lax and signs point to a casual dress atmosphere, it may be appropriate to ask about what to expect in the interview.

 Sample Message: “Thanks so much for scheduling me for an interview.
 It would be my pleasure to meet the rest of the team.
 Will it be okay for me to come in a suit, or does the company prefer a more casual style of dress?
 I would love to hear your thoughts so I can fit in appropriately.”